 At BCC, your success is our priority.
 It is the driving force behind everything we do.
 Our entire staff is committed to working with you to help make your time here as enjoyable and productive as possible.

 Thank you for selecting Barstow Community College.
-We are in this together Vikings!
+We are here to help you succeed!

-Superintendent/President
+Superintendent-President

 Dr. Eva Bagg